grpc/grpc.github.io/_posts/2018-04-16-so-you-want-to-optimize-grpc-part-2.md

 However, Java offers a solution here: `ConcurrentHashMap`.
 This class offers the ability to safely access the contents of the map concurrently.
 For example, in our usage we want to check if a key is present.
 If not present, we want to add it, else we want to return an error.
-The `putIfAbsent` method let's us atomically check if a value is present, add it not, and tells us what it did.
+The `putIfAbsent` method atomically checks if a value is present, adds it if not, and tells us if it succeeded.

-Concurrent maps provide stronger gaurantees about the safety of `putIfAbsent`, so we can swap the `HashMap` to a `ConcurrentHashMap` and remove the `synchronized`:
+Concurrent maps provide stronger guarantees about the safety of `putIfAbsent`, so we can swap the `HashMap` to a `ConcurrentHashMap` and remove `synchronized`:

 ```java
   private final ConcurrentMap<ByteBuffer, ByteBuffer> store = new ConcurrentHashMap<>();